WHat makes T levels different?

 Experience with a real employer in a real workplace allows you to apply the skills and knowledge you learn in the classroom to the job, giving you a taste of the world of work you expect once you complete your studies.
 Around 80% of your time will be spent at College with the remaining 20% being spent at your placement.
 This differs to an Apprenticeship, which is typically 80% on-the-job and 20% in the classroom.

-New T Levels are being introduced every year with current subject specialisations including Business and Law, Computing and IT, Construction, Engineering, Education, Health and Childcare and Science.
+New T Levels are being introduced every year with current subject specialisations including Business & Law, Computing & IT, Construction, Education & Teacher Training and Health & Social Care.

 Click above to watch our film about studying T Levels at Truro and Penwith College and what to expect from your course.